Sakrac/Step6502/README.md

 ###Graphic View

-There are seven different display modes, including Apple II 40 column text mode, hires and common C64 graphics modes.
+There are eight different display modes, including Apple II 40 column text mode, hires b/w & color, and common C64 graphics modes.
 For c64 text mode a font is included at address $f000.

 The width of the graphic view is in bytes, or sets of 8 to represent the memory layout.
 Apple II for some reason have 7 pixels wide text so the screen width is 280 pixels for 40 columns.